ksator/junos-automation-with-stackstorm/README.md

 # Looking for more Junos automation examples:

-Junos automation with Network Infrastructure as Code (git, gitlab, gitlabCI, IaC, CI/CD, pipeline, ansible)
+Junos automation with Network Infrastructure as Code https://gitlab.com/ksator/network-infrastructure-as-code
-https://gitlab.com/ksator/network-infrastructure-as-code

-How to automate Openconfig configuration on Juniper devices (openconfig, yang, netconf, pyang, pyangbind, ansible,  pyez)
+How to automate Openconfig configuration on Juniper devices
 https://github.com/ksator/openconfig-demo-with-juniper-devices

-How to automate verifications on Junos devices (jsnapy)
+How to automate verifications on Junos devices with JSNAPy https://github.com/ksator/junos-verifications-automation-with-jsnapy
-https://github.com/ksator/junos-verifications-automation-with-jsnapy

 How to delegate junos automation tasks chatting to a bot with slack